Skip to main content

 General recruitment/location blasted jobs

-General recruitment jobs typically include some of the following characteristics, identical descriptions in multiple locations, mentions of hiring for multiple roles in one job posting, mentions of no experience necessary or flexible hours, and references self employment and commission only salaries.
+General recruitment jobs typically include some of the following characteristics: identical descriptions in multiple locations, mentions of hiring for multiple roles in one job posting, mentions of no experience necessary or flexible hours, and references self employment and commission-only salaries.

-Short/easy apply process
+Short/easy application process

 In general, the application process should be short and simple.
 Jobs should not require the jobseeker to pay any registration, application, training, or signing fees.